-In this way, the movement by Japanese online securities brokers to introduce U.S.-style practice of PFOF doubtless represents an effort to secure new sources of revenue.
+In this way, the movement by Japanese online securities brokers to introduce the U.S.-style practice of PFOF doubtless represents an effort to secure new sources of revenue.
 In recent years, there has been clear trend towards lower trade commissions (transaction fees) for share trading around the world.
 Japan is no exception.

 　Securities companies require other sources of income to supplement the reduction in revenue from lower commissions.
 Generally speaking, these consist of sources such as interest revenue from money lent to customers for margin trading, and stock loan fees changed for lending customers’ shares to third party investors wishing to a take a short position in that stock.

-In Japan however, with its extremely low interest rates, interest revenue from margin trading and stock loan fees from lending shares have both sunk to very low levels.
+In Japan, however, with its extremely low interest rates, interest revenue from margin trading and stock loan fees from lending shares have both sunk to very low levels.
 It was in this context that Japan’s online securities brokers began to seek to secure a new source of revenue through the introduction of PFOF.
+In addition, it is also possible that Japan’s online securities brokers may be shifting their business models progressively to more resemble that of U.S. Robinhood-style operations.
 Robinhood, an online (app-based) securities broker in the United States that offers almost entirely commission-free trading, passes almost all the orders that it receives from customers to HFT firms.
 It is estimated that, as of early 2018, it derived more than 40% of its revenue from rebates from HFT firms.

-The possibility has emerged that Japan’s online securities brokers may also shift their business models progressively closer to Robinhood-style operations.

 Are the Interests of Individual Investors Being Protected?

-　Under PFOF systems, securities companies provide HFT firms with big data on orders, most of which were submitted by individual investors, and receives rebates in return.
+　Under PFOF systems, securities companies provide HFT firms with big data on orders, most of which have been submitted by individual investors, and receives rebates in return.
 These rebates are used by securities companies to fund the provision of commission-free trading platforms to individual investors.

-This scheme closely resembles the business models used by digital platformers, which provide users with free online services, funded by external income from targeted advertising, etc. utilizing personal data acquired through these online services.
+This scheme closely resembles the business models used by digital platformers, which provide users with free online services funded by external income from targeted advertising, etc. utilizing personal data acquired through these online services.

 　In this way, individual investors are effectively providing their order data to HFT firms in return for lower, or zero, trade commissions.
-It is possible however, that through this exchange, individual investors are being forced by HFT firms into a more disadvantageous trading environment.
+It is possible however, that through this exchange, individual investors are being driven into a more disadvantageous trading environment by HFT firms.
 From this perspective, it is still not entirely clear whether, in fact, individual investors are receiving equivalent value in return.
-Further validation of this point is necessary in the future.
+Further verification of this point is necessary in the future.

 　Japan’s securities companies, operating under a persistent low interest rate regime, have a weaker earnings base than their U.S. counterparts.
 For online securities brokers in particular, the importance of rebates from HFT firms may eventually be even more important that in the United States.
-If this situation came about, then HFT firms active in Japan would play an even more important role than those in the United States or elsewhere, in supporting business models in the securities industry.
+If this arrangement becomes institutionalized,, then HFT firms active in Japan would play an even more important role than those in the United States or elsewhere in supporting business models in the securities industry.
 Securities companies and HFT firms would be mutually dependent, bound together by a shared fate.

 Research on HFT is Still in Its Infancy

-　As I have shown above, despite a relatively clear consensus on the contribution made by HFT firms to enhancing market function, the jury is still out on issues such as whether it amplifies market disruptions, and whether it damages the interests of other investors, including individual investors.
-This uncertainty is no doubt partly due to a lack of clarity regarding the actual nature of HFT, conducted at speeds and frequencies that defy human comprehension.
+　As demonstrated above, despite a relatively clear consensus on the contribution made by HFT firms to enhancing market function, the jury is still out on issues such as whether it amplifies market disruptions, and whether it damages the interests of other investors, including individual investors.
+This uncertainty is no doubt due partly to a lack of clarity regarding the actual nature of HFT, conducted at speeds and frequencies that defy human comprehension.
 For both regulators and academics, research into HFT is still in its infancy.